 - Provides and understanding of benefits and challenges of IoT and its importance to a variety of engineering disciplines

-Written to be accessible to non-experts in the subject, this work communicates the importance of this technology and how it can support and challenge all interrelated actors as well as all involved assets across many domains.
+Written to be accessible to non-experts in the subject, What Every Engineer Should Know About the Internet of Things communicates the importance of this technology and how it can support and challenge all interrelated actors as well as all involved assets across many domains.

 Table of Contents